Can You Remove Medical Debt? (Yes, Under New Rules)

 Pushing back and requesting physical proof of the debt can at times lead to deletion of a negative item from your credit report.

-Strategies On How To Get Rid Of Medical Debt Before It Ruins Your Credit
+Strategies For Removing Medical Debt Before It Ruins Your Credit

 Remain alert and prevent medical debt from ever reaching a collection agency.
 You need to communicate with your healthcare provider the moment you receive a bill you cannot afford.